mikekaminsky/compare-warehouse-distributions/results.md

 ### Bigquery

-For bigquery, the results are just as dramatic as what we saw in Redshift -- the average improvement in query response time is 32%, with the denormalized table out-performing the star schema in almost every category (query 4 is basically a tie).
+For bigquery, the results are even more dramatic than what we saw in Redshift -- the average improvement in query response time is 49%, with the denormalized table out-performing the star schema in every category.
+Note that these queries _include_ query compilation time.

 ![Bigquery query results](/Analysis/images/bigquery.png)